md-hassan/md-hassan/README.md

-Hi, I am a final-year undergrad at the Indian Institute of Technology Gandhinagar, pursuing Dual Majors in Computer Science and Electrical Engineering.
+Hi, I am an incoming grad student at UMass Amherst, pursuing MS in Computer Science.

-I'm interested in Deep Learning & Computer Vision.
+I'm interested in Deep Learning, Computer Vision and Multimodal Learning.

 Find me on LinkedIn at: <a href="https://www.linkedin.com/in/md-yusuf-hassan/">md-yusuf-hassan</a>